bengler/klepto/README.md

 A gem to help fill a Trove instance with photos.

 Currently only syncing from the local file system is supported, though we expect to support FTP, WebDav, and other vanilla options in the future.
+Note: Do not think of this process as uploading from a directory, but syncing a whole archive.

 ## Installation